Contact Us

 On rare occasions the Chicago has repealed a sign and had it removed after it was installed.

-As of February 2017 signs have been given a expiration date, a renewable 5-year term.
-The City plans to remove signs after five years.
+As of February 2017 signs have been given an expiration date, a renewable 5-year term.
+The City can remove signs after five years.
 See our post about the new rules

 The Chicago City Council meets every month (except August), there is usually at least one sign approved every month.
 Note: new restrictions were instituted as of February 2017 which puts and annual limit on the number of new signs.